 I arrive on a Sunday night which is quiet for the hotel.
 There seem to be more smiling staff standing to attention than there are guests.
 Check-in is smooth – I’m offered a cold drink while I wait and have barely time for a sip before I’m given my swipe cards – and my bags are delivered to my room.
 The lobby’s modern minimalist design, in 50 shades of grey, is called “industrial raw” and your eye is diverted almost immediately by the art installations and attention to detail – from the pop art chair coverings to the sculptures of lower torso and legs adjacent to the bar.
 A vivid, almost neon bead curtain separates this from the lobby area.
 Sculptures of skipping babies, on the way to the elevators, are as amusing as they are visually arresting.

 The Collage restaurant comprises a veritable United Nations of food islands where you can elegantly eat your way around the world.
 Mini kitchens are set up within the islands to cook you a la carte.
 Spicy Indonesian food is there too.
 The wine selection is eclectic.
 It feels wrong to settle for a chilled Bintang, but I often think tasting the local beer is a good way to orientate.
 I have the best fettucini I’ve ever tasted and the elegant panna cotta dessert is under 200 calories.
-However for breakfast I can’t face a large group of strangers, and prefer the cozier atmosphere of the business lounge dining room on the 12th floor, where fruit, pastry, a quiet read of the newspaper and two cups of coffee are my apres tai chi rewards.
+The dessert is part of a five-course lunch menu for under 1,000 calories.
+For breakfast I can’t face a large group of strangers, and prefer the cozier atmosphere of the business lounge dining room on the 12th floor, where fruit, pastry, a quiet read of the newspaper and two cups of coffee are my apres tai chi rewards.

 The pool at the Pullman on the upper first floor is outside under the gaze of adjacent apartment buildings, so there’s a good chance you’ll be splashing around with an audience.
 Access to the pool isn’t straight forward – you have to find the sign, go along a corridor and down a flight of stairs.